tylerkrusz/MATLAB-ePortfolio/README.md

-# MATLAB-Sphere-Animation
+# MATLAB-ePortfolio
-A MATLAB script that adds more faces to a sphere and records it.

-Most files are for testing and experimental purposes, the "sphere_video.m" file is the final version.
+A collection of MATLAB projects that I want to present on my ePortfolio while using Githubs code reader.